 Keyholders forming the basis of the studio creates such a fantastic environment.
 Artists from a variety of backgrounds and with different ideas come together and support each other and their work.

-To join the waiting list to become a keyholder you need to join as a member first.
+To join the waiting list to become a keyholder you need to join as a supporter first.
 Please visit the membership page for more information.

 This year ELP is launching an exciting new opportunity for practising artists and designers.
 Selected artists/ designers will have the opportunity to gain 24 hour access to the studio for 8 consecutive weeks.
 The aim of the project is to encourage and promote the professional development of creative individuals.
 This will also be an opportunity to engage with other artists and designers working in the studio creating a platform for discussion and collaboration.